kaizencycle/Mobius-Substrate/CONTRIBUTING.md

 ## 📜 License

-By contributing to Kaizen OS, you agree that your contributions will be licensed under the MIT License.
+By contributing to Mobius Systems, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Thank You

-Your contributions make Kaizen OS better for everyone.
+Your contributions make Mobius Systems better for everyone.
 We appreciate your time and effort!

 ---

-**Kaizen OS** - Continuous improvement through integrity, consensus, and collaboration.
+**Mobius Systems** - Continuous improvement through integrity, consensus, and collaboration.

 *"We heal as we walk."*